d4yz/pydukeenergy/README.md

 **NOTE** This isn't using an official API therefore this library could stop working at any time, without warning.

+This script will click on the "Download my Data" button that is on the Duke Energy Usage Analysis page (https://www.duke-energy.com/my-account/usage-analysis)

+It will download the XML of all your data which has been updated every 15/30/60 minutes depending on the smart meter installed.

+**Example Code**
 ```python
 from pydukeenergy.api import DukeEnergy